 Hang-It-Yourself™ will revolutionize the cabinet hanging process.
 For the do-it-yourselfer, it turns the daunting job of wall cabinet hanging into a manageable task.
 For the professional installer, the system provides a superior installation and increases productivity while maintaining the structural integrity of any manufactured cabinet.

-As a professional home inspector for 30 years, the inventor of the HIY system had looked at well over 10,000 homes.
+As a professional home inspector for 30 years, the inventor of Hang-It-Yourself had looked at well over 10,000 homes.
 A common problem that he found on many of these homes was with manufactured wall cabinets.
 The issues typically were not with the cabinets themselves, but with their installation.

 Wall framing irregularities and improper fastener installation often caused separation of wall cabinet backs from their frames or from the walls to which they were attached.
 Once this happened, the structural integrity of many manufactured wall cabinets was compromised.

 Hanging rail systems that eliminate most of these problems for wall cabinets have been around for years but they have only been available for cabinets that were designed to accommodate a particular system.
 But now, essentially any framed, frameless, pre-assembled or Ready-To-Assemble (RTA) cabinet can be hung with European-like simplicity and speed on an American style wall rail system without any design modifications to the cabinets.

 You no longer have to measure, calculate, re-measure and then pre-drill each wall cabinet for stud alignment.
 Nor do you have to support a cabinet with a wall cleat or a second pair of hands while leveling and securing the cabinet in place.